UBB-SDI-23/Lab-5x-assignments/README.md

 # Lab 5x requirements

 A new assignment requirement will appear here every week, so check back regularly.
-Commit everything to your Lab-5x repository.
+Commit and push everything to your Lab-5x repository.

 ----
 ----